This Week In Big West Women's Basketball

 New Era At Cal State Northridge With Flowers Hire

 During the spring Jason Flowers was hired as head coach of the Cal State Northridge Matadors.
 Flowers is very familiar with the Big West Conference having held stints as an assistant coach at both UC Riverside and Long Beach State.

-Flowers helped mold UC Riverside into an exceptional basketball program as an assistant coach the past two seasons.
 In 2009-10, the Highlanders earned a berth in the NCAA Tournament following their championship performance at the Big West Tournament.
-A year earlier, UC Riverside enjoyed a magical season in Flowers' coaching debut as an assistant.
-The Highlanders chalked up 19 wins, a 14-2 league mark (the 14 wins are the most Big West wins in school history), produced the school's first-ever victory over a nationally-ranked Top-25 team, recorded a school record 13-straight wins and earned a berth in the WNIT.
+A year earlier, the Highlanders chalked up 19 wins, a 14-2 league mark, produced the school's first-ever victory over a nationally-ranked Top-25 team, recorded a school record 13-straight wins and earned a berth in the WNIT.